 So you are ready to ship your T-shirts to Too Cool T-shirt Quilts.
 Then you stumble… “I don’t have a box!

-In the past 25 years of making T-shirt quilts I have received T-shirts for quilts in just about every box imaginable.
+Since I began making T-shirt quilts in the early 1990's, I have received T-shirts for quilts in just about every box imaginable.
 Here are some ideas for you.
 I have broken them down into two categories; Found or Free and Boxes for Purchase

 Found or Free

 Look at schools, work or other places with copiers!
 The boxes that reams of paper come in are prefect!

 - Amazon, Chewy or Other Boxes Received in the Mail

 When you purchase something from Amazon or other mail order companies, save the box.

 - Small Appliance Boxes

 We have received toaster, radio, kitchen mixer and a myriad of other small appliance boxes.

 Do you know someone with a baby?
 They might have a diaper box you could use.